 What is CBD?

 CBD products are legal if derived from hemp plants and contain less than 0.3% THC.
-Cannabidiol works with your body’s cannabinoid system to help the body function better, leading to improved health conditions.
+Cannabidiol works by interacting with different cannabinoid receptors within the endocannabinoid system we all have.
+We’ll get more into this miraculous bodily system later on.

 Where Does CBD Come From?

 Cannabidiol is just one of many chemical compounds, or cannabinoids, found in cannabis plants.
-Cannabis is an annual, dioecious, flowering herb.
-That means there are male and female plants, and the flowers of the female plant contain most cannabinoids, like CBD.
+Cannabis is an annual, flowering plant that people have used for thousands of years.
+There are both male and female cannabis plants, but the flowers of the female plant contain the largest concentration of CBD.
 Male plants have comparatively smaller amounts of cannabinoids.

-CBD is a compound that is found in cannabis plants.
-There are two main types of hemp plants – industrial hemp and marijuana.
-Industrial hemp is used to produce items like hemp oil, or CBD oil (same thing).
-CBD can be extracted from marijuana, too, but it will also come with a high amount of THC.
-Hemp grows naturally in many parts of the world, including the United States.
+Industrial hemp is, largely, used to produce items like pure CBD oil.
+CBD can be extracted from marijuana, too, but it will also come with a high amount of THC – which makes it illegal in a majority of the United States.

 More On Cannabinoids

 What is a cannabinoid?
 There are well over 100 different cannabinoids within cannabis.
 THC and CBD are only two examples, of many.
-You can view a list of cannabinoids at our database, which is the best source of cannabinoid info on the internet.
+You can view a list of cannabinoids at our plant chemical database, which is the best source of peer reviewed cannabinoid info on the internet.

 These cannabinoids are literally natural, plant chemicals that are found in cannabis.
-There are a ton, and the general thought is that they can offer slightly different benefits, depending on how they interact with receptors throughout our bodies.
+There are a ton of these cannabinoids, and the general thought is that they can offer slightly different benefits, depending on how they interact with receptors throughout our bodies.

 Hemp has been utilized for thousands of years and can be processed into various commercial and industrial products, including rope, textiles, apparel, shoes, food, paper, bioplastics, insulation, and biofuel.